cy6erskunk/q-n-a/docs/Technical_rules.md

 The team captain

 t.130 In team events, only the team captain has the right to be to approach the Referee and/or the refereeing delegates in order to decide with them any technical matters or to register protests.
-FIE

-42

-November 2023

 The procedure for claims is set out in articles t.172-175.